madprops/clipton/README.md

 ### Automatic

+If you are on Arch you can use the [AUR package](https://aur.archlinux.org/packages/clipton-git).

-You can install it through `pipx`:
+You can also install it through `pipx`:

 ```sh
 pipx install git+https://github.com/madprops/clipton --force